Background: Allocation of COTAX and CT Online user roles: introduction

 To ensure continuity of operations, we recommend that there is at least one deputy to the nominated Role Authoriser.
 We also recommend that, wherever possible, the appointed Role Authoriser is an experienced officer of HO grade.

-It is a Departmental security requirement that the following three activities are carried out by different members of staff whenever possible.
+It is a Departmental security requirement that the following four activities are carried out by different members of staff whenever possible.

 - Approving access to COTAX and CT Online roles (Role Authoriser).